BrandiH83/Brandi_Repository_ENG235/pierce-hacker-notes.md

 - Incorporating video tutorials for those who learn visually and auditory
 - Having a twitter page that connects to a broader audience

+# How to Take Advantage of the Student Technology Assistance Team (TUTORIAL/USABILITY TEST)

+Experience:
+Does the lesson accomplish its goal?

+The goal of this tutorial is somewhat accomplished.
+It does need additional information to provide a need-to-know on why someone might need to use certain features, such as the modules and how it is benefical for the student's needs.

+Then the tutorial just ends.
+The pictures of the tutoral show an SOSE Survey and a  Cranium Cafe.
+Seeing how those links pertain to STATS, one would think this would also be necessary to add to the tutorial.
+Especiallyt since Cranium Cafe is a platform for students to connect and communicate with the STATS staff.